 Operating Yield (quarterly data, not seasonally adjusted)

-For freight, operating yield is a measure of revenue per ton-mile.
+For freight, revenue per ton-mile is a measure of operating yield.
 This is a way of showing the average price paid by freight rail users.
 Yields break down into costs (such as fuel and labor) and profits associated with rail operations, which may vary by commodity hauled and geography.

 NOTE: The current value is compared to the value from the same period in the previous year to account for seasonality.